 The welding curriculum is designed to provide students experience in welding as it pertains to assembly, manufacturing, energy and construction.
-The Welding Technology Certificate leads into the Advance Pipe Welding certificate.

 According to North Dakota Employment Projections 2006-2016 publication, Welding is ranked as one of the top seventy-one "Hot Jobs" for North Dakota.
 Jobs in welding are projected to increase by 16.8% by 2016.